News

 Vitamin B Complex is water-soluble and recommended through diet alone, as its compounds are found in various foods.
 But certain age-related conditions and medical necessities might require you to intake Vitamin B supplements.

-You can also find B-complex vitamins in green leafy vegetables, beans, peas, and fortified cereals, and bread.
+You can also find B-complex vitamins in green leafy vegetables, beans, peas, fortified cereals, and bread.

-All these contain B complex each of the individual foods that I've noted contain individual parts of the B complex.
+All these contain B complex each of the individual foods that I've noted contains individual parts of the B complex.

 In order to get the complete range of those foods you really need to eat all those foods in your diet.